sking-dev/terraform-certification/2-terraform-purpose-vs-other-iac/README.md

 ## Terraform Uses State

-_What Is "State" In Terraform Terms?_
+_What Is "State" In Terraform Speak?_

 State is the way that Terraform keeps track of what's been deployed to the live environment in relation to what's been defined in the configuration (code)

-When you create a resource e.g. a Resource Group in Azure Resource Manager, Terraform creates an entry in state that maps the metadata about the resource to key/value pairs in the entry.
+When you create a resource - e.g. a Resource Group in Azure Resource Manager - Terraform creates an entry in state that maps the metadata about the resource to key/value pairs in the entry.

 ### Here's What an Azure Resource Group Entry Looks Like in a State File